 Flexible Power Generation – ETN Webinar Series – 3rd episode

 “HYFLEXPOWER.
-HYdrogen as a FLEXible energy storage for a fully renewable European POWER system“, the 3rd episode of ETN’s webinar series on Flexible Power Generation, will take place on 1 December 2020, 12 pm -1 pm CET.
+HYdrogen as a FLEXible energy storage for a fully renewable European POWER system“, the 3rd episode of ETN’s webinar series on Flexible Power Generation, took place on 1 December 2020.

 The overall objective of the HYFLEXPOWER project is to develop, validate and demonstrate power-to-X-to-power in an integrated pilot plant within an industrial facility in Saillat-sur-Vienne, France.
 In this pilot plant, the whole power-to-X-to-power cycle will be demonstrated: storage of excess (renewable) energy via electrolysis and compressed storage of the generated H2, and finally producing electrical energy by operation of a gas turbine power plant with up to 100% hydrogen fuel.